rchadha/sinatra-at-the-movies/README.md

 ## Your Mission

-Finish building a very simple movie review application using MVC principles.
+Fork this repository and finish building a very simple movie review application using MVC principles using the components already provided.

 ### Tips